 In most cases, the recovery period lasts only a few days.
 The following will help speed recovery:

 After the tooth is removed, you may need stitches.
 Some stitches dissolve over time, and some have to be removed after a few days.
 Your dentist will tell you whether your stitches need to be removed.

 Removing a tooth is necessary when decay or an abscessed tooth is so severe that no other treatment will cure the infection.

 Removing the tooth can help keep infection from spreading to other areas of your mouth.

 Some dental work can cause bacteria in the mouth to enter the bloodstream and cause infections in other parts of the body.
 People who have a hard time fighting off infections may need to take antibiotics before and after dental surgery.
-Such people include those who have artificial heart valves and those who were born with heart defects.
+You may need to take antibiotics if you:

 What To Think About